etray/openscad_tools/README.md

-tools.scad is a re-usable library to help perform operations that are challenging in Openscad
+tools.scad is a compact, re-usable library to help perform operations that are challenging in Openscad

 For example: